Mohitkumar6122/Customer-Segmentation/README.md

 ## Customer Segementaion using RFM modeling and K-means Clustering

 Customer segmentation is a method of dividing customers into groups or clusters on the basis of common characteristics.

+It is useful to get this information so that the store can get help in personalize marketing and provide customers with relevant deals.

+With the help of this project, companies can run user-specific campaigns and provide user-specific offers rather than broadcasting same offer to all the users.

 In this case
 RFM (Recency, Frequency, Monetary) analysis is a behavior-based approach grouping customers into segments.
 It groups the customers on the basis of their previous purchase transactions.
 How recently, how often, and how much did a customer buy.
 * Recency (R): Who have purchased recently?
 Number of days since last purchase (least recency)